bfssi-forest-dussault/bmh_lims/README.md

 # BMH LIMS
 Welcome to the LIMS for BMH.
+Built with [Cookiecutter Django](https://github.com/pydanny/cookiecutter-django/).

 ## Getting Started
 **Reminder to set up a virtual environment**